 The Max comes with a 100.8V 5A charger that charges the battery in around 8 hours, whereas the Commander’s 100V 3A charger takes nearly twelve hours.

 Both these electric unicycles are a cut above the competition in terms of build quality.
-The addition of a metal cage around the Sherman’s body boosts the durability and strength of the frame while protecting the ewheel during falls.
+The addition of a metal cage around Sherman’s body boosts the durability and strength of the frame while protecting the Unicycle during falls.

 The Commander is equally robust.
 The EUC has a sturdy and rugged build, and the use of innovative materials in its manufacturing elevates its solid and premium feel.